gwijthoff/globalSF/index.md

 **28% participation**

 Class participation on all fronts is vital to the success of this course.
-Simply attending class will not be enough to earn full participation credit.
-Instead, you must be an active conversant, someone who comes prepared and engages with all aspects of the class.
+Simply attending class will not be enough to earn full credit.
+Instead, you must be an active participant, someone who comes prepared and engages with all aspects of the class.
 Your total participation grade will encompass a) bringing your book or printed pdf to class on the date assigned, b) active contributions to discussions, and c) occasional reading quizzes.

 **24% reports on real-world novums (four)**